-We also look for information about how the assets are protected, for example in the event of fraud or bankruptcy, at both Firm and manager level.
-This could relate to FCA or PRA protection, ringfencing or the structure of the underlying product.
+We also look for information about how the assets are protected, for example in the event of fraud or bankruptcy, at both the Firm and investment manager level.
+For example, this could relate to FSCS or other regulatory protections, ringfencing or the structure of the underlying product.

-We are looking for evidence of a clear process to warn policyholders about fraud and scams and for Firms to be actively monitoring for possible scamming activity.
+We are looking for evidence that the Firm has processes in place for protecting policyholder assets against fraud and scams and for Firms to be actively monitoring for possible scamming activity.

 OneFamily prepare a Solvency and Financial Condition Report (SFCR) every year in accordance with the Solvency II directive.
-The financial strength of OneFamily is underpinned by management of over £7 billion in assets.
-OneFamily updated their operational resilience policy in January 2021, which sets out the Firm's approach, governance arrangements and standards to be adhered to in relation to maintaining important business services in the face of disruptive or extreme events.
+The financial strength of OneFamily is underpinned by management of over £5.5 billion in assets.